7 on 7 Tournament Rules

 • A punt must be kicked, it cannot be thrown.

 • Quick punts are illegal.
 On fourth down the Referee must ask the Offensive team if they want a protected scrimmage punt.
-Once the offense has declared their choice, the Referee will inform the Defense of the offense’s choice.
 The only way the offense can change their decision is to call a time-out or after a foul occurs anytime prior to or during the down, resulting in the down having to be re- played.
-In the later case the Offensive team will be asked if they want a protected scrimmage punt or not.

-• If the ball is dropped by the punter or if there is a poor exchange between the punter and center causing the ball to fall to the ground – the ball is dead and the receiving team takes possession of the ball at the spot of the dead ball.
+• If the ball is dropped by the punter the ball is dead and the receiving team takes possession of the ball at the spot of the dead ball.

 • Down field blocking is not allowed on punts